MacdonaldRobinson/jquery-spa/README.md

 # jquery-ajax-loader
-Makes it easy to load html into elements and mimic a Vue or React like page transition
+- Makes it easy to fetch html via a url and inject it into an elements
+- The  "loadData" method is just a default animation, you can use your own way of injecting the data
+- Easy to create Vue or React like page transitions

 ```html